1. They are very direct

 Perhaps because the US and Britain have such long histories of inward migration, the words Germans use can seem outdated to us.

 For example, German citizens whose parents or even grandparents came from Turkey are still often referred to simply as "Turks" rather than Germans.

-And Americans who find costumes like "Red Indian" and blackface offensive may also be surprised to find these readily available in dress-up shops in Germany, where people might not understand the cultural significance.
+And Americans who find costumes like "Red Indian" and blackface offensive may also be surprised to find these readily available in dress-up shops in Germany, where the cultural significance is clearly different.